 I love the book of Deuteronomy.
-Not necessarily for its copious detail but for the concept behind the book.
+Not merely for its detail but for the concept behind the book.
 Deuteronomy is essentially one big study hall.
 Moses is the teacher and the children of Israel are the students.
 The wilderness east of the Jordan River is their classroom.
-And there they assemble to review God’s expectation of them before conquering the Promised Land.
+And there they assemble to review God’s requirement of them before conquering the Promised Land.

 It had taken 40 years and two generations to get to this place.
 All the adults who had experienced the Exodus – except for Joshua and Caleb – were dead.
 Their children, determined to pass the test that their parents had failed, sat on the verge of an expectant promise to listen, to learn and to choose obedience over disobedience – life over death.
 Their teacher Moses, ever steadfast and having only a few weeks to live, is exhaustive in his review and admonition

 It is within this context that he gives the following instruction.
 I can almost hear him bellow: “These commandments that I give you today are to be on your hearts.
 Impress them on your children.
 Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up.
 Tie them as symbols on your hands and bind them on your foreheads” (Deuteronomy 6:6-8).

 In others words, don't let your godly instruction be sporadic or solely at religiously appointed times.
 Rather teach your children when you do something as simple as sitting.
 Teach them when you walk.
 Teach them when you lie down.
 Teach them when you rise up.
 In short, commit to the constant training of your children within the normalcy of the everyday.
 Moses gives the impression of a natural process.
 So natural, in fact, that daily experiences become the inspiration for easy conversations about God and His salvation.